 Touch rugby involves five phases of play.
 The rugby pitch has 12 vertical banks or lines which are divided by horizontal lines.
 The aim of the game is for the side that touches the end line first, to be the side that receives the next point from the other side.
-When a try is made, the try line is crossed with a tack which is either from the side making the tackle or the other side.
+When a try is made, the try line is crossed with a tack which is either from the side making the tackle or the other side on auckland.

 The rugby sevens game is played in three periods of fifteen minutes each, with three ten-minute halves.
 The rugby union is played in one of two sevens and is played with five players on each side.
 A scrum will then commence after the two ten minute halves have ended.
 The scrum allows both teams to line up in their positions prior to the ball being snapped.
 No player may participate in the scrum with their hands, arms or head.

 After the ball is snapped, the referee will order a restart with two minutes of play time left in the game.
 After the restart, the teams will line up again with their bases covered with rugby balls.
 It is now the duty of the players playing in the sevens to throw the rugby balls into the opponents goal line.
 When a player makes a successful pass they will receive one point while a miss will result in them losing one point and their team will lose one point.